programminghistorian/ph-submissions/en/drafts/originals/text-mining-youtube-comments.md

 This lesson will walk through how to use Wordfish to explore the text of YouTube comments, taking as its sample data comments submitted by viewers of Black Lives Matter videos that were posted to YouTube by right- and left-leaning news sources in the United States in 2020.
 This lesson will guide you through three key steps for 1) data collection, 2) cleaning and modeling, and  3) analysis and visualization.

 First, this lesson overviews the preparatory steps for gathering data, including considering ethical issues related to downloading and analyzing YouTube data, as well as the basics of installing R and RStudio, and using the open-source YouTube Data Tools software.
+A brief discussion overviews how to use YouTube Data Tools to search for and download video comments as tabular data (a .csv file) for further manual or computational analysis with and beyond R.

-Secondly, this lesson will briefly illustrate how to use YouTube Data Tools to search for and download video comments as tabular data (a .csv file) for further manual or computational analysis with and beyond R.
+Secondly, this lesson introduces how to use R to pre-process and clean YouTube comment data and associated YouTube video metadata.

-Thirdly, this lesson will introduce how to use R to pre-process and clean YouTube comment data and associated YouTube video metadata, before modeling the data with the Wordfish algorithm using Ken Benoit's [`quanteda` package](https://tutorials.quanteda.io/machine-learning/Wordfish/).
+Thirdly, this lesson will teach you how to model the YouTube comment data with the Wordfish algorithm using Ken Benoit's [`quanteda`](https://tutorials.quanteda.io/machine-learning/Wordfish/) R package.

 # Preparing to Collect and Analyze YouTube Comment Data